Kriesse/urbanraum/_classes/from-kung-fu-into-dance.md

   - Kung Fu way of practice (duration work)
   - Hard and soft (yin and yang expression)
   - Partner work

+  From January, 2018 on there will be 2 classes (monday and wednesday, 10am)!
+Further infos you can find here:

 description_de: |
   s.
 English description